MiniPlaceholders/miniplaceholders.github.io/docs/developer-guide/Integration.md

 sidebar_position: 3
 ---

+This guide will teach you how to use the MiniPlaceholders API in your plugins or mods to parse placeholders from other projects.

 ## Obtaining Placeholders

-You can get the required plugin placeholders whenever you want, from the methods located in the main `MiniPlaceholders` class
+You can get the required plugin/mod placeholders whenever you want, from the methods located in the main `MiniPlaceholders` class

 ### Global